TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 TYPO3_SITE_SCRIPT     [script / Speaking URL] of the TYPO3 website
 TYPO3_SITE_URL        [scheme]://[host][:[port]][path_dir] of the TYPO3 website frontend
-TYPO3_SSL             TRUE if this session uses SSL/TLS (https) 1                     Return an array with all values for debugging purposes
+TYPO3_SSL             TRUE if this session uses SSL/TLS (https) _ARRAY                Return an array with all values for debugging purposes
 ===================== ==================================================================== ===============